Dune Shacks of Cape Cod: From West to East

 Nathaniel and Mildred Champlin Shack_ dune shacks of peaked hill bars historic district

 The Champlin dune shack was built in 1936 by Jake Loring and fellow Coast Guardsman and carpenter Dominic Avila using salvaged materials from a Provincetown barn.
 It is the largest of the shacks, with multiple rooms and amenities including indoor plumbing.
-Acquired by the Champlins in 1953, the shack is also known as Mission Bell for its easily recognizable bell to the west of the shack.
-This shack is closest to the 1778 wreck of the HMS Somerset, whose worn wooden bones emerge from the eroding sand from time to time.
+Acquired by the Champlins in 1953, this dune shack is also known as Mission Bell for its easily recognizable bell to the west of the shack.
+This is one of the closest of the Dune Shacks of Peaked Hill Bars Historic District to the 1778 wreck of the HMS Somerset, whose worn wooden bones emerge from the eroding sand from time to time.

 Philip Malicoat Shack (Privately owned)